karunamanga/Krissaco-api/README.md

 # Krissaco Transaction API

 A FastAPI + PostgreSQL microservice for recording business transactions and retrieving the latest transactions and date-range statements.
-Coffee production business context (heads: Coffee Beans, Roasting, Packaging, etc.).

 ## Tech Stack